The 10 gates of Jerusalem are all magnificent gates in the old Jerusalem wall.

 Most of the gates were built by Suleiman the Magnificent.

-The gates today are open 24/7 but until the beginning of the 20th century the gates were locked every night at sunset and opened again at sunrise.
+Those gates which aren't blocked are open 24/7 but until the beginning of the 20th century the gates were locked every night at sunset and opened again at sunrise.

-This is easy: take you map and walk around the walls (take into account it can be a long walk since the wall surrounding the old city is 4 kilometers long).
-In any event, you most likely will come across at least a few of the gates when you tour Jerusalem - such as the Jaffa gate that serves as a main entrance to the old city, and is close to Mamilla, and the Chulda gates which are located near the Western Wall, and more...
+This is easy: take your map and walk around the walls (take into account it can be a long walk since the wall surrounding the old city is 4 kilometers long).
+You most likely will come across at least a few of the gates when you tour Jerusalem - such as the Jaffa gate that serves as a main entrance to the old city, and is close to Mamilla (a beautiful outdoor mall), the Chulda gates which are located near the Western Wall, and more...

 1. Lions Gate (Sha'ar Ha'arayot): Also known as St. Stephen's Gate, as some believe that St. Stephen was stoned outside this gate.
 The gate was also named Lions' Gate because there are 4 animals that decorate the gate.